-In spring this year, we launched our 25 Peth campaign — an ambitious commitment to delivering 25 things to benefit Wales’ local economies, environment, culture, our people, and the wider comms industry, in celebration of our 25th anniversary.
+Our award-winning 25 Peth campaign saw us deliver "25 things" to benefit Wales’ local economies, environment, culture, our people, and the wider comms industry — in celebration of our 25th anniversary year (2021).

 1: Established partnership with Cardiff University Ysgol y Gymraeg — providing internships, mentoring, and supporting Welsh language speaking students to develop their employability skills and improve use of Welsh in the workplace.

 2: Devised marketing strategy, brand messaging and webcopy for Barod — The CIC, whose team is a proud mix of disabled and non-disabled people, offers a wide-range of services to help public and private sector businesses and organisations become more inclusive.